tanutapi/dart_meteor/README.md

 }
 ```

-The collection was return as a Map<String, dynamic>.
-The key is a document .\_id and its value is the whole document.
+The collection was returned as a Map<String, dynamic>.
+The key is a document .\_id, and its value is the whole document.

 Ex.
 ```